PowerDNS/pdns/docs/migration.rst

     UPDATE domains set type='MASTER' where type='SLAVE';

-And set :ref:`setting-master` to "yes" in your pdns.conf and restart PowerDNS.
+And set :ref:`setting-primary` to "yes" in your pdns.conf and restart PowerDNS.

 Or, if you want to use :ref:`native <native-operation>`: